wavecon/wavestack/docs/content/en/_index.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright (C) 2023 Wavecon GmbH -->

-Welcome to the [noris][noris] Sovereign Cloud (nSC) Documentation!
+Welcome to the Wavestack Documentation!

-The noris Sovereign Cloud is a powerful, sovereign cloud solution built entirely on open-source technology and developed in compliance with the Sovereign Cloud Stack standards.
+The Wavestack is a powerful, sovereign cloud solution built entirely on open-source technology and developed in compliance with the Sovereign Cloud Stack standards.
 Offered by noris network AG, this cutting-edge platform delivers exceptional performance, compliance, and security tailored to the needs of modern enterprises.

-Key Advantages of the noris Sovereign Cloud:
+Key Advantages of the Wavestack:

 ✅ Unmatched Flexibility – Leverage Infrastructure-as-a-Service (IaaS) and Container-as-a-Service (CaaS) solutions to scale seamlessly.